Introduction to periodontal esthetic surgeries

 During this period, the number of blood vessels gradually reduces in the grafted tissue and at approximately 14 days, the vascularization of the grafted tissue appears to be normal.
 There is a gradual proliferation of the epithelium which keratinizes and virtually becomes indistinguishable from the surrounding epithelium.

 The recession is a common finding and many times it causes compromised esthetics.
 Root coverage is one of the most important components of periodontal plastic surgeries.
 In the literature, three types of periodontal plastic surgery procedures have been described to treat recession defects.
-These include free grafts, pedicle flaps, and guided tissue regeneration 39.
+These include free grafts, pedicle flaps, and guided tissue regeneration 42.
 Free gingival grafts can be used for recession coverage as described in the previous section.
-Let us discuss now the pedicle flaps.
+Before discussing various root coverage procedures, let us first discuss the classification of root coverage procedures,

 Classification of treatment modalities for root coverage